nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>
 * Only `OP1` and `OP2` are accepted as Group Types.
+* A student can only be added to a group if the group has been created under the same class already!

 Example:
 * `addsg 1 gn/1 c/G06 type/OP1` adds the student at index 1 to OP1 Group 1 in class G06